 With both myomectomy and UAE having their own risks and potential side effects, many health care professionals are uncertain which is the best treatment to offer to women who wish to retain their wombs abd this is why the research arm of the NHS have funded the FEMME trial.

-FEMME will follow the progress of 650 women over four years.
+FEMME is following the progress of 250 women over four years.
 Half of the women will be randomly allocated to have a myomectomy and the other half will receive a UAE.
 Using questionnaires that reflect how well women feel, FEMME will record the quality of life women say they have after they have undergone a myomectomy and this will be compared with the quality of life women report after having UAE.

 FEMME is also going to measure how each procedure changes how much blood is lost as well examining if UAE and myomectomy change the level of ovarian hormones associated with fertility.

 With FEMME we will measure the effectiveness of myomectomy and UAE and to help us do this information on any follow up procedures that women may have to undergo will also be collected.

 Who can enter?

 - menstruating women

 - whose quality of life is adversely affected by uterine fibroids

 - whose gynaecologists believe that their fibroids will respond equally well to UAE or myomectomy